A. Eugene Washington: UCLA Health

+Clinical Effectiveness Research and the Patient-Centered Outcomes Research Institute

-Washington was made Vice Chancellor and Dean at the David Geffen School of Medicine at UCLA in 2009.
-Here he worked as Professor of Gynaecology and Health Policy.
-He served as the founding chair of the Board of Governors of the Patient-Centered Outcomes Research Institute, which was authorised by the Affordable Care Act to research clinical effectiveness.
-The PCORI award 'Eugene Washington' legacy prizes each year, which distribute up to $25 million in recognition of Washington's efforts.
+Washington served as the founding chair of the board of governors of the Patient-Centered Outcomes Research Institute (PCORI), authorised by the Affordable Care Act to research clinical effectiveness.
 His research considered medical technologies and the translation of health research into policy.
 Washington oversaw the creation of policy guidelines on cervical cancer and prenatal genetics.
-He joined Johnson & Johnson as a Director in 2012.
+He joined Johnson & Johnson as a director in 2012.

+Duke University Health System

+In 2015, Washington was appointed chancellor for health affairs at Duke University and president and CEO of the Duke University Health System.
+In the fall of 2016, Washington initiated Healthy Duke, a program to improve the health and wellness of Duke's students, faculty, and staff.
+Washington helped found the Duke Margolis Center for Health Policy.
+Washington stepped down from his executive roles at Duke University on June 30, 2023.
+Washington remained chancellor emeritus at Duke University.

+Washington has been a member of the National Academy of Medicine since 1997 and the American Academy of Arts & Sciences since 2014, and a former member of the Scientific Management Review Board for the NIH.
+He was a Chair of the California Healthcare Foundation, and the California Wellness Foundation.
+He is a trustee of the Robert Wood Johnson Foundation.

+Awards and honors

-He was awarded the 2014 Association of American Medical Colleges David E. Rogers Award for his, “major contributions to improving the health and health care of the American people,”.
+Washington was awarded the Alumnus of the Year from the School of Medicine, University of California, San Francisco in 1999, and University of California, Berkeley, School of Public Health (2014).
+He was awarded the 2014 Association of American Medical Colleges David E. Rogers Award for his, "major contributions to improving the health and health care of the American people."
 That year he was also elected to the American Academy of Arts and Sciences.

-In 2015 Washington was appointed to the Duke University Health System.
-Washington was awarded a UCSF medal in 2018.